 ‘Special category data’ is more sensitive information, for example, health or genetic information or records of criminal offences.

 ‘Processing’ is the action that Nightline Association, or a trusted third party, takes when collecting, updating, storing or accessing an individual’s personal data to produce meaningful information which helps Nightline Association to grow and develop.

 Who we are

 The Nightline Association is a charitable company limited by guarantee registered in England and Wales under company number 05436297 and charity number 1112793 and registered in Scotland under charity number SC050834.

 Nightline Association is the umbrella charity for Nightline services across the UK.
-We support our member Nightlines and our mission is to raise the quality, profile and number of Nightline services so that every student is aware of and has access to confidential emotional peer support.
+We support our affiliated Nightlines and our mission is to raise the quality, profile and number of Nightline services so that every student is aware of and has access to confidential emotional peer support.

 How we protect your data

 At Nightline Association, we only collect the data we need and we only share it on a need-to-know basis.